Jobs and Fellowships

 Officers who have been awarded a fellowship in the past may apply again.
 In such cases, the officer should indicate the receipt of the previous grant and how it was employed, including any publication (or degree thesis) to which it contributed.

 How to Apply.
-Officers meeting the criteria above should apply to Professor Samuel Watson, Chair, Omar Nelson Bradley Fellowships Committee, electronically at samuel.watson@westpoint.edu, or Professor Samuel Watson, Chair, Omar Nelson Bradley Fellowships Committee, Department of History, United States Military Academy, West Point, New York 10996.
+Officers meeting the criteria above should apply to Professor Samuel Watson, Chair, Omar Nelson Bradley Awards Committee, electronically at samuel.watson@westpoint.edu, or Professor Samuel Watson, Chair, Omar Nelson Bradley Awards Committee, Department of History, United States Military Academy, West Point, New York 10996.
 The committee strongly prefers electronic applications.
 These may consist of a single PDF or several documents, but should be sent in a single email.
-Applications are due by January 1, 2024.
+Transcripts, ORBs, and OMPFs are not necessary.
+Applications are due NLT January 1, 2026.

 Letters of application should include:

-- Additional materials that will assist the committee in evaluating the application may also be submitted: letters of recommendation, preferably from scholars (for example, thesis or dissertation advisers, or other scholars who have read your scholarship) and writing samples (of no more than chapter or article length) are recommended.
+• Additional materials that will assist the committee in evaluating the application may also be submitted: letters of recommendation, preferably from scholars (for example, thesis or dissertation advisers, or other scholars who have read your scholarship) and writing samples (of no more than chapter or article length) are recommended.
 Curriculum vitae (for those working on a post-dissertation project) may be valuable.
 (You may also note any previous scholarly publications, or those under review or accepted for publication, in your application letter.)
-Transcripts, ORBs, and OMPFs are unnecessary.
-Applications are due by January 1, 2024.

-- Topic, scholarly value, and concrete objective (expected outcome—publication or degree) of the research
+• Topic, scholarly value, and concrete objective (expected outcome—publication or degree)

 Or to: